frankenlemon-gif/Test2/README.md

 Required Device Admin permission to watch for password failed attempts.

 Attention!
-It may not work on some firmware.
-Check.
+It may not work on some OEMs.
+Check it on your device.